Cetraxal ear drops

 Treating ear infections caused by certain bacteria.

-Cetraxal ear drops is a quinolone antibiotic.
+Cetraxal ear drops are a quinolone antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use Cetraxal ear drops if: